 - Delete the Strava app from your Apple Watch and add it back in–you’ll need to run through the set-up steps again.

-- Delete the Strava app from your iPhone, restart your iPhone and Apple Watch, then reinstall Strava from the App Store on your iPhone.
+- Delete the Strava app from your Apple Watch and then your iPhone, restart your iPhone and Apple Watch, then reinstall Strava from the App Store on your iPhone.

 - Unpair and re-pair your Apple Watch.

-Why workouts don’t show up in Strava.
+Why do workouts not show up in Strava?
 Is your Apple Fitness and Health app activity not syncing to Strava?

 Remember that while data syncs in the background and automatically between Strava and Apple Health, it does NOT sync automatically from the Health app (or Apple Fitness and the Apple Watch Workouts app) to Strava–you must manually import your workouts into Strava.